gagancodes2002/unravel-assignment-gagan-bindoria-1/README.md

 I am using Feature Sliced Design architecture, in this architecture we are trying to have one flows between the entities
 - 1 shared - All shared libraries/api/database/comoponents/utils (Global Things)
 - 2 app - As I am using NextJS, so we are going to use the app folder to utilize NextJS's structured route functionality
-- 3 features - In our case, we have only one features which is 'rooms', in a real world application it can be products, sales, users etc.
+- 3 _components or (features) - In our case, we have only one features which is 'rooms', in a real world application it can be products, sales, users etc.

 Our usage flow would be like this :